Nutella4Mandela/PageBasis/README.md

 # HomePage
 The first thing I did was make a MasterPage that can help me navigate through the menu without rewriting everything in another asp file.
-I've also added two themes that can change whenever you go through the dropdown button to make it have more character and to learn ahead if I need to make themes for my webpages.
+I've also added two themes that can change whenever you go through the dropdown button to make it have more character and to learn ahead if I need to make themes for my webpages using CSS.
 There's not really much in the HomePage besides telling you what things do.
 I didn't update it as much as you can tell, but I'm glad everything worked as it should.

 ![This is an image](/Pics/HomePage.PNG)